FiveJurger/Java-Learning/README.md

 Bunch of code I made while trying to learn Java

 ## Used-Materials
-Video(currently on 4th hour out fo 12)
+Video(currently on 4th hour out of 12)
 [https://youtu.be/xTtL8E4LzTQ?si=0ku43a4HC7b1Kx8T](url)

 Book in a pdf format